BMW May Be First To Go

 Although the first cracks have appeared in Americas, BMW's unfavorable sales trends will likely spread to other regions in the coming quarters.
 Combined with its high balance sheet leverage, as well as its increasing legal woes, I expect BMW's stock to underperform those of its peers.

-I rate the company a SELL.
+I rate the company a Sell.

 Follow For Free Articles